discos/srt-single-dish-tools/docs/scripts/cli.rst

 .. code-block:: none

     usage: SDTconvert [-h] [-f FORMAT] [--test] [--detrend] [--save-locally] [files ...]

     Load a series of scans and convert them to variousformats

     positional arguments:
       files                 Single files to process or directories

-    optional arguments:
+    options:
       -h, --help            show this help message and exit -f FORMAT, --format FORMAT
                             Format of output files (options: mbfits, indicating MBFITS v.
 1.65; mbfitsw, indicating MBFITS v.
-1.65 wrapped in asingle file for each FEBE; fitsmod (default), indicating a fitszilla with converted
-                            coordinates for feed number *n* in a separate COORDn extensions); classfits, indicating a FITS file
-                            readable into CLASS, calibrated when possible;sdfits,
-                            for the SDFITS convention
+1.65 wrapped in asingle file for each FEBE; fitsmod (default), indicating a fitszilla with converted coordinates for feed number *n* in a separate COORDn extensions); classfits, indicating a FITS file readable into CLASS, calibrated when possible;sdfits, for the SDFITS convention
       --test                Only to be used in tests!
       --detrend             Detrend data before converting to MBFITS --save-locally        Save all data in the current directory, notalongside the original data.

 SDTfake